1. Key West New Year’s Eve Celebrations

 Hyde Park Village Tampa at The Rooftop

 Mysterious and elegant, this upscale New Year’s Eve party takes over-the-top to the next level with its modern décor and luxurious setting.
-Don a mask (this year’s theme is “Masquerade Noir”) for the midnight reveal and enjoy complimentary spirits, wine, beer and champagne — all paired with live entertainment and a breathtaking view of Tampa’s fireworks.
+Don a mask (this year’s theme is “Moulin Rouge”) for the midnight reveal and enjoy complimentary spirits, wine, beer and champagne — all paired with live entertainment and a breathtaking view of Tampa’s fireworks.
 Details.